 Related Work

-- AI adoption is an organisational transformation requiring mandates, measurement, and redesigned processes.
+- AI adoption is an organisational transformation.

 Table of Contents